-The Solomon Sea is bordered by the main island of Papua New Guinea (PNG) to the West, the PNG islands of New Britain (NB) and New Ireland (NI) to the North, and the Solomon Islands to the East (Fig.1).
-The circulation in this semi enclosed basin is highly constrained by such bathymetric features, and has been described in numerous recent studies, from observations (Cravatte et al., 2011; Hristova and Kessler, 2012; Kessler et al., 2019; Davis et al., 2012; Gasparin 30 et al., 2012), and model outputs (Melet et al., 2010; Djath et al., 2014).
-A strong Low Latitude 31 Boundary Current (LLWBC), the New Guinea Coastal Undercurrent (NGCU) fed by the Gulf of 32 Papua Current (GPC) and the North Vanuatu Jet (NVJ), flows from the southern entrance of the 33 Solomon Sea along the PNG coast.
-When approaching the New Britain coast, it separates into 34 two branches that exit the Solomon Sea through Vitiaz and Solomon Straits.
-The NGCU flows at 35 the thermocline level below highly variable surface currents including the New Guinea Coastal 36 Current (NGCC), and the Solomon Strait Inflow (SSI) that is a branch of the South Equatorial 37 Current (SEC) that enters the Solomon Sea through the Solomon Strait.
-Instabilities of these 38 large-scale currents generate large mesoscale eddies that account for most of the surface eddy 39 kinetic energy (EKE) (Gourdeau et al, 2014, 2017; Hristrova et al. (2014), and interaction of the)0 mesoscale flow with topographic features generate submesoscale eddies and fronts (Srinivasan)1 et al., 2017).)2
+The Solomon Sea is bordered by the main island of Papua New Guinea (PNG) to the west, the PNG islands of New Britain (NB) and New Ireland (NI) to the north, and the Solomon Islands to the east (Fig. 1).
+The circulation in this semi-enclosed basin is highly constrained by such bathymetric features and has been described in numerous recent studies, from observations (Cravatte et al., 2011; Hristova and Kessler, 2012; Kessler et al., 2019; Davis et al., 2012; Gasparin et al., 2012) and model outputs (Melet et al., 2010a; Djath et al., 2014).
+A strong Low-Latitude Boundary Current (LLWBC), the New Guinea Coastal Undercurrent (NGCU) fed by the Gulf of Papua Current (GPC) and the North Vanuatu Jet (NVJ), flows from the southern entrance of the Solomon Sea along the PNG coast.
+When approaching the New Britain coast, it separates into two branches that exit the Solomon Sea through Vitiaz and Solomon straits.
+The NGCU flows at the thermocline level below highly variable surface currents including the New Guinea Coastal Current (NGCC) and the Solomon Strait inflow (SSI), which is a branch of the South Equatorial Current (SEC) that enters the Solomon Sea through the Solomon Strait.
+Instabilities in these largescale currents generate large mesoscale eddies that account for most of the surface eddy kinetic energy (EKE) (Gourdeau et al., 2014, 2017; Hristova et al., 2014), and interaction of the mesoscale flow with topographic features generates submesoscale eddies and fronts (Srinivasan et al., 2017).

-Specific water masses entering the Solomon Sea are the South Pacific tropical Water (SPTW, $\sigma\theta \sim 24.5 \text{ kg m}^{-3}$) in the upper thermocline level (UTW, $23.3 < \sigma\theta < 25.7 \text{ kg m}^{-3}$), referred to as the upper salinity maximum water, and the Antarctic Intermediate Water (AAIW, $\sigma\theta \sim 27.2 \text{ kg m}^{-3}$) in the intermediate water range (IW, $26.7 < \sigma\theta < 27.5$) identified by a salinity minimum.
+Specific water masses entering the Solomon Sea are the South Pacific Tropical Water (SPTW; $\sigma\theta \sim 24.5 \,\mathrm{kg}\,\mathrm{m}^{-3}$) in the upper thermocline level (UTW; $23.3 < \sigma\theta <$ $25.7 \,\mathrm{kg}\,\mathrm{m}^{-3}$), referred to as the upper salinity maximum water and the Antarctic Intermediate Water (AAIW; $\sigma\theta \sim$ $27.2 \,\mathrm{kg}\,\mathrm{m}^{-3}$) in the intermediate water range (IW; 26.7 < $\sigma\theta$ < 27.5) identified by a salinity minimum.
 These water masses undergo significant modification that erodes their extrema along their pathways through the Solomon Sea.
-This is characterized by a cooling and freshening of the SPTW, and a warming and increased salinity of the AAIW, mainly due to diapycnal mixing (Fig. 3 in Germineaud et al., 2016; Melet et al., 2011).
+This is characterized by a cooling and freshening of the SPTW and a warming and increased salinity of the AAIW, mainly due to diapycnal mixing (Fig. 3 in Germineaud et al., 2016; Melet et al., 2011).
 The modification of UTW affects the western Pacific with potential downstream effects on the eastern Pacific when the EUC upwells in the tropical eastern Pacific Ocean (Tsuchiya et al., 1989; Fine et al., 1994; Grenier et al., 2011; Qin et al., 2016).